How to watch Hot Take: The Depp/Heard Trial movie

 Hot Take: The Depp/Heard Trial cast

-Hot Take: The Depp/Heard Trial movie will see Johnny Depp played by Mark Hapka from Days of Our Lives, while Amanda Heard will be played by Megan Davis.
+Hot Take: The Depp/Heard Trial movie will see Johnny Depp played by Mark Hapka from Days of Our Lives, while Amber Heard will be played by Megan Davis.

-Melissa Marty from Station 19 will play Johnny Depp's lawyer Camille Vasquez and Mary Carrig will play Amanda Heard's lawyer, Elaine Bredehoft.
+Melissa Marty from Station 19 will play Johnny Depp's lawyer Camille Vasquez and Mary Carrig will play Amber Heard's lawyer, Elaine Bredehoft.

 The film has been written by Guy Nicolucci and it will be directed by Sara Lohman.
 It's been produced by produced by Brittany Clemons, Angie Day, Marianne C. Wunch, Hannah Pillemer and Fernando Szew.